British Orienteering Membership

 Junior member – £2.00

-Families can continue to join/renew British Orienteering as a ‘Family’ but the membership fee will be made up of the sum parts.
+Although we have no specific 'Family' membership fee, families can continue to join/renew British Orienteering as a ‘Family’ but the membership fee will be made up of the sum parts.
 E.g. A Family containing two senior and one junior members will be charged a British Orienteering Membership Fee of £12 (2 Senior members at £5 + 1 Junior member at £2).
-If the Club or Association offers a Family fee, the family will be charged the Club/Ass family fee on joining/renewing.
+If you are also joining a Club and Association and they offer a Family fee, the family will be charged the Club/Ass family fee on joining/renewing.
 Otherwise the Club and Association membership fee will be calculated in the same way as the British Orienteering Fee e.g. the sum parts.

 If you already know which Club you want to join click here